South Sudan forces battle "White Army"

 "About 5,000 refused to abandon the march and they have proceeded with their advance on Bor.
 They then dislodged (government troops) from Mathiang, about 18 miles from Bor," Makuei said by phone from South Sudan's capital, Juba, 190 km (120 miles) south of Bor by road.

-The White Army are recognized by the ash, prepared from burnt cow dung, with which they cover themselves to ward off insects.
+The White Army are recognised by the ash, prepared from burnt cow dung, with which they cover themselves to ward off insects.
 They are armed with machetes, sticks and guns.

-Rebel spokesman Moses Ruai Lat said that rather than being under Machar's control, the armed Nuer youth were an "independently organized force".
+Rebel spokesman Moses Ruai Lat said that rather than being under Machar's control, the armed Nuer youth were an "independently organised force".

 Toby Lanzer, the U.N.
 Humanitarian Coordinator in South Sudan, told Reuters by phone from Malakal that about 25,000 people are seeking refuge in the town's U.N. base.
 He said streets were empty and the town's busy market had been looted.